History of the Pittsburgh Pirates: Uncertain future in Pittsburgh (1985–2000)

-The Leyland era: three division titles, zero pennants
+The Leyland era: Three division titles, zero pennants

 At the end of the 1985 season, the Galbreath family sold the franchise to the Pittsburgh Associates, a consortium of area businesses determined to keep the team from relocating.
 Jim Leyland took over as manager in 1986, and under his guidance the Pirates gradually climbed out of the cellar.
 They featured young and exciting players such as the "outfield of dreams" consisting of Bobby Bonilla, Barry Bonds, and Andy Van Slyke; infielders Jay Bell, Steve Buechele, Sid Bream, and José Lind; catcher Mike LaValliere, and pitchers Doug Drabek, John Smiley, and Stan Belinda.

 In 1988, the young team finished 85–75 and seemed ready to compete for a pennant.
 However, the 1989 season was a major setback, with injuries depleting the squad and leading to a fifth-place finish.
 Among the low points of the season was a game against rival Philadelphia Phillies in Philadelphia on June 8, 1989, where the Pirates became the first team in major-league history to score 10 runs in the first inning and nevertheless lose the game.
 Pirates broadcaster (and former pitcher) Jim Rooker famously vowed that if the team blew the lead, he would walk home from Philadelphia—a vow he fulfilled after the season while raising money for charity.

 Pirates clinch the Division Title in St. Louis, 1990.

 The Pirates would win the first three NL East titles of the 1990s, but failed to advance to the World Series each time.
 In 1990, the Pirates faced off against their old rivals, the Reds, and fell to the eventual world champion in six games.
-The Bucs were even better in 1991, easily winning the National League East by 14 games, but they once again fell in the NLCS despite taking a 3–2 lead in the series.
-The young, upstart Atlanta Braves won Games 6 and 7 at Three Rivers Stadium, denying the Bucs' bid for their 10th National League pennant.
+The Pirates were even better in 1991, easily winning the National League East by 14 games, but they once again fell in the NLCS despite taking a 3–2 lead in the series.
+The young, upstart Atlanta Braves won Games 6 and 7 at Three Rivers Stadium, denying the Pirates' bid for their 10th National League pennant.
 Despite losing Bonilla to free agency in the 1991–92 offseason, the Pirates won their third consecutive division title and once again faced off against the Braves in the 1992 National League Championship Series.
 Atlanta took a 3–1 lead in the series, but the Pirates won Games 5 and 6 to force a deciding Game 7 in Atlanta.
-Drabek pitched into the 9th inning as the Bucs clung to a 2–0 lead; he was removed after the Braves loaded the bases with no outs.
+Drabek pitched into the 9th inning as the Pirates clung to a 2–0 lead; he was removed after the Braves loaded the bases with no outs.
 Reliever Stan Belinda retired two Braves on a sacrifice fly and a pop-out, and the Pirates were only one out away from going to the World Series.
 Pinch hitter Francisco Cabrera singled to left, scoring two runners—including Sid Bream, a former Pirate and one of the slowest players in baseball- to win the series for Atlanta.